mlforsystems/mlforsystems.github.io/neurips2020/index.md

 			To this end, the target audience for this workshop includes a wide variety of attendees from state-of-the-art researchers in machine learning to domain experts in computer systems design.
 We have invited a broad set of expert speakers to present the potential for impact of combining deep learning research with computer systems.
 We hope that by providing a formal venue for researchers from both fields to meet and interact, that the result will include both fundamental research in ML as well as real-world impact to computer systems design and implementation.
 		</p>
 		<p>
-			The workshop will host 6 speakers and we invite researchers to submit relevant papers through our <a href="/call_for_papers.html">call for papers</a>.
-The speakers, and potentially other relevant stakeholders, are invited to participate in a panel discussion to end the workshop.
+			The workshop hosted 6 speakers and we invited researchers to submit relevant papers through our <a href="/call_for_papers.html">call for papers</a>.
+The speakers, and potentially other relevant stakeholders, were invited to participate in a panel discussion to end the workshop.
 		</p>
 		<ul class="footnotes">
       <li><sup>1</sup> <a href="https://openai.com/blog/ai-and-compute/">AI and Compute</a></li>